YasuakiHonda/ECL-Precompiled-Binaries/README.md

 + ecl
   - Compiled from ecl-android project at https://github.com/ageneau/ecl-android.
   - For ARM cpu.
 PIE not supported.
 Thus good for ARM based Anroid phones/tablets with Android 4.X and before.
++ ecl-pie
+  - Compiled from ecl-android project at https://github.com/ageneau/ecl-android.
+  - For ARM cpu.
+PIE enabled.
+Thus good for ARM based Android phones/tablets with Android 5.0 Lolipop and later.

 ### How to use pre-compiled binary files
 + Download this project using the 'Download ZIP' button in the right column of this page and expand it.